-	The positively charged diaphragm, then, will be pulled toward one plate while being pushed by the other plate at any given instant.
+The positively charged diaphragm will be pulled toward one plate while being pushed by the other plate at any given instant.
 This causes the diaphragm to move back and forth and produce sound waves as it does so.

 These sound waves mimic the audio signal and escape the driver through the perforated stator plates.

-The diaphragm of the electrostatic transducer, like that of the planar magnetic driver design, moves in a bipolar fashion and produce little to no distortion.
+The diaphragm of the electrostatic transducer, like that of the planar magnetic driver design, moves in a bipolar fashion and produces little to no distortion.

 The MartinLogan Motion ESL 9 (link to check it out at MartinLogan) is a great example of an electrostatic loudspeaker.